-The Teachers' Retirement System is available to employees who hold a state teacher's certificate and have a position at the Health Center which requires a teaching certificate.
+The Teachers' Retirement System is available to employees who hold a state teacher's certificate and have a position at UConn Health which requires a teaching certificate.
 Employees contribute a total of 7% salary, 6% for the retirement benefit and 1% for retirement health benefits.

 Supplemental Tax-Deferred Retirement Contributions

 Employees may participate in either (or both) a 403b or 457b plan to make supplemental tax-deferred retirement contributions.
 Participation is voluntary with pre-tax contributions made through payroll deduction that allow employees to defer taxes on the contributions until withdrawn for retirement.

 Tax-Deferred Annuity Retirement (403b) Program

 Employees may make voluntary contributions to tax-deferred annuities through the State 403(b) Program.
 Contributions are made by payroll deduction, and are pre-tax.
 Maximum contribution limits are set by the federal government and change annually.
 Enrollment and payroll deduction arrangements are made directly with the plan administrator, ING.